UCSC-CSE-114A/02-random-art/README.md

 - Play around to bias the generation towards more interesting operators.

-Save the parameters (i.e. the depth and the seeds) for your best three color images in the bodies of `c1`, `c2`, `c3` respectively, and best three gray images in `g1`, `g2` , `g3`.
+Save the parameters (i.e. the depth and the seeds) for your favorite three color images in the bodies of `c1`, `c2`, `c3` respectively, and favorite three gray images in `g1`, `g2` , `g3`.

 ### (d) 20 points